9000miles/UnrealTS/README.md

 # UnrealPuerts
-Based on the functions provided by Puerts plugin, ts script is implemented to develop unreal program instead of C++ and Blueprint
+Extension of Puerts plugin functionality, implementation in ts scripts, using Slate and other native C++ class development.
+Dedicated to implementing ts scripting as a complete replacement for C++ development